Ha how are you and welcome back El Rushbo serving humanity America's real anchorman with talent on loan from God

 We'll be right back after this.

-Senior Al-Qaeda leaders have reestablished control over the terror network and set up training camps in Pakistan.
+Senior al-Qaeda leaders have reestablished control over the terror network and set up training camps in Pakistan.

 Citing U.S. intelligence and counterterrorism officials, the New York Times said the senior officials operating from Pakistan have set up training operations in tribal regions near the Afghan border.

-U.S. officials told the Times there's mounting evidence that bin Laden and his deputy Amen Al Zawahiri have been putting an operations center together until recently the Times said the Bush administration had said the bin Laden and Zawahiri were detached from their followers and cut off from operational control of Al Qaeda.
+Until recently, the Times said the Bush administration had said that bin Laden and Zawahiri were detached from their followers and cut off from operational control of al-Qaeda.

 Here's the thing.